Xavier vs. Kennesaw State Predictions & Picks - NCAA Tournament First Round

 Xavier Performance Insights

-- The Musketeers are outscoring opponents by 7.3 points per game with a +250 scoring differential overall.
-They put up 81.4 points per game (12th in college basketball) and give up 74.1 per contest (295th in college basketball).
+- The Musketeers outscore opponents by 7.3 points per game (scoring 81.4 points per game to rank 12th in college basketball while giving up 74.1 per outing to rank 294th in college basketball) and have a +250 scoring differential overall.

-- The 34.8 rebounds per game Xavier averages rank 35th in the country, and are 5.9 more than the 28.9 its opponents grab per outing.
+- Xavier wins the rebound battle by 5.9 boards on average.
+It collects 34.8 rebounds per game, which ranks 35th in college basketball, while its opponents grab 28.9 per outing.

-- Xavier makes 7.6 three-pointers per game (154th in college basketball) at a 39.5% rate (second-best in college basketball), compared to the 7.5 its opponents make while shooting 35.9% from beyond the arc.
+- Xavier connects on 7.6 three-pointers per game (154th in college basketball) at a 39.5% rate (second-best in college basketball), compared to the 7.5 its opponents make while shooting 35.9% from deep.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.